Tiger151/ExxerGE/README.md

 # ExxerGE
-This project is to create a Java based game engine that can be scaled up over time for future computing improvements.
+This project is to create a Java based game engine that can be scaled up over time for anticipated future computing improvements.
 The project's test game is focused on creating a WWII factory simulation game.
 At the moment the engine is capable of supporting hardcoded GUI elements, a tile system, and basic input handling including mouse support.
 ## Build